QODIO/ease-doc/Ease methods.md

 {# Generates a products list of all items  #}

 Ease_products('2,10')|setTemplate('some_folder/products')
-{# Generates a products list, where the products have the filter 2 or 10, and sets the template to use to something other than default (the extension .ease is optional) #}
+{# Generates a products list, where the products have the filter 2 or 10, and sets the template to use something other than default (the extension .ease is optional) #}

 Ease_products('2')|setLimit(40)
 {# Generates a products list, where the products have the filter 2, and sets the limit to 40, so 40 products will be shown #}